HL7/US-Core/input/pagecontent/general-guidance.md

 ### Representing Entered in Error and Deleted Information

-Clinical information that has been removed from the patient's record needs  to be represented by the FHIR Server in a way so that Clients can expose the corrected information to their end users.
+Clinical information that has been entered-in-error in the patient's record needs to be represented by the FHIR Server in a way so that Clients can expose the corrected information to their end users.

 **Server Recommendations:**
 - A FHIR Server **SHOULD NOT** delete resources.